OBOAcademy/obook/04-OntologyTheory/README.md

   - Important: it seems Elk 0.5.
 Does not work with all versions of Protege, in particular, 5.2 and below.
 These instructions were only tested with Protege 5.5!
 - _Optional_ **GitHub Desktop** - Please make sure you have some kind of git client installed on your Machine.
 If you are new to Git, please install [GitHub Desktop](https://desktop.github.com/)

-### (Essential) Ontology tutorial based on the Cell Ontology

-1. Follow the steps in this [tutorial](https://docs.google.com/document/d/1dPeCH2NFYb_akfv1vhlMFdQHjm_1VRoX5LH7_n4j2oE/edit#) on your own to practice basic ontology editing.

 ## Outline for in-person class